About

 Lisa has a strong background in creative writing through her previous work as a writer and copy editor for an advertising agency and a corporate magazine.
 She combines her knowledge of both English and child development with her enthusiasm for environmental studies in her role as a full-time Learning Mentor at Bright Futures School.

-Jody Hanlon is a full time Learning Mentor who has just joined the team.
+Jody (HLTA and Forest School Level 3) is a full time Learning Mentor.
 Jody has worked with children and young people with special educational needs for over 15 years.
 She has worked within a specialist school specifically designed for children with Autism and Asperger’s syndrome for the last 10 years as a special support assistant and is now an HLTA.
-Jody is also qualified in Health and Social Care and is also an ASDAN coordinator.
+Jody is also qualified in Health and Social Care and is an ASDAN coordinator.

-Eppie Nicholls is our full time systems administrator, supporting the management team.
-Eppie ( Front line management, Level 3 in Oral Health and Conscious Sedation) joined Bright Futures School in July 2022 after 13 years in the NHS working within Special Care.
+Eppie (Front line management, Level 3 in Oral Health and Conscious Sedation) is our full time systems administrator, supporting the management team.
 Eppie has experience of both adults and children with Autism along with other complex medical needs from her time at Manchester Foundation Trust.
 Eppie is trained in both First Aid and Immediate Life Support.
 She has managed and organised a large department within the healthcare setting.

-Molly Walker completed her Apprenticeship at Bright Futures School and is now working as a Learning Mentor using her experience of RDI to support all pupils.
+Molly completed her Apprenticeship at Bright Futures School and is now working as a part-time Learning Mentor using her experience of RDI to support all pupils.

-Sam McManus ( BSc Honours) has worked as a volunteer in a local mainstream primary school and studied a range of science and primary education modules as part of her degree.
-She is bringing her classroom experience and science subject knowledge to her role as Learning Mentor at Bright Futures School.
+Sam (BSc Honours) has worked as a volunteer in a local mainstream primary school and studied a range of science and primary education modules as part of her degree.
+She is bringing her classroom experience and science subject knowledge to her role as a part-time Learning Mentor at Bright Futures School.

-Jayne Kennedy (BA Children & Young people) supports the staff in school, keeping everyone happy at break and lunchtimes, as well as covering for and supporting staff in sessions with pupils.
+Jayne (BA Children & Young people) and Mechel (FBFS) supports the staff in school, keeping everyone happy at break and lunchtimes, as well as covering for and supporting staff in sessions with pupils.

 Dixon, husband of Zoe Thompson died on Thursday 31 August, 2017.